Shoulder pain is hard to ignore, especially when trying to get a good night’s sleep.

 You don’t have to suffer from sleepless nights if your shoulder is bothering you.
 There are different tricks you can try that have the potential to improve your sleep quality.
 So, let’s take a look at some of them and see which one would work for you the best:

-- Check whether your pillow works for you.
 Here’s the deal: shoulder pain can often derive from neck problems.
 And the health of your neck depends a lot on your pillow.
 When sleeping on something too thin for your sleeping position, the neck and the head aren’t supported properly.
 The head tilts, and a curve appears in your neck, putting a strain on it.
 At the same time, if your pillow is too thick and tall, it will kind of push your head forward, creating the neck curve (again).
 That’s why it’s important to consider your pillow’s thickness.
 Side sleepers are recommended taller, loftier pillows.
 Back sleepers require thinner models, preferably with extra padding in the neck region to fill in its natural curve.
 And stomach sleepers would benefit from using thin pillows (or even sleeping without one).

-- Try to switch positions.
 Shoulder stiffness and pain can be caused by staying in the same position for prolonged periods.
 Try to move once in a while to avoid that.
 If only one of your shoulders is painful, try to sleep on your healthy side instead.
 Some people also feel more comfortable in a reclined position, so you might try that as well.

-- Use pillows to your advantage.
 To aid proper spinal alignment and feel more comfortable during sleep, you can add some extra pillows for support.
 For instance, if you are a side sleeper with shoulder pain, lie on your healthy shoulder and hug a large pillow.
 It will help reduce stress from your affected shoulder.
 Back sleepers can put a small pillow under their knees to maintain a neutral spine.
 You can also get a nice body pillow if you have some money to spare.
 A good body pillow will offer more support when you’re lying on your side, plus it can prevent you from rolling over onto your affected shoulder.

-- Do light stretching before and after sleep.
 This can help you avoid tension build-up in your shoulders and, consequently, might help reduce pain levels.
 Yoga could also work great in this case, especially given the fact that there are many poses (or asanas) suitable to be done right in bed.